-Dr. Kacker’s research focuses on addressing managerial problems in the intersecting domains of marketing strategy, distribution channels, entrepreneurship and small business.
-His primary area of interest is in addressing substantive and methodological questions pertaining to the design and management of inter-organizational exchange relationships in marketing.
-His particular interest in multiple channel distribution systems has led him to focus on issues of structure, strategy and performance in franchise systems.
-Another area of interest is organizational and consumer adoption and use of new products and technologies.
+Dr. Kacker’s interests revolve around addressing managerial problems in the intersecting domains of marketing strategy, distribution channels, entrepreneurship and small business.
+His primary area of interest is in addressing substantive and methodological questions pertaining to the design and management of interorganizational exchange relationships in marketing.
+Other areas of interest in marketing strategy include the marketing-finance interface and organizational and consumer adoption/use of new products and technologies.

 - Ph.D., Marketing, Kellogg School of Management, Northwestern University, USA

 - P.G.D.M.
 (MBA equivalent), Indian Institute of Management (Bangalore), India

 - B.A.
 Honours (Economics), St. Stephen’s College, University of Delhi, India.

 Dr. Kacker has previously held positions at Smeal College of Business (Pennsylvania State University), Kellogg School of Management (Northwestern University) and Freeman School of Business (Tulane University).